anguyenthecrazier/251120-Credit-Card-Fraud-Detection-Handbook/docs/demo.md

 - **Highly skewed, heavy-tailed features**
-  Many variables are **skewed** and fraud often lives in the **tails**.
+  Many variables are **skewed** and fraud often lies in the **tails**.
   This motivated **log-transformations** (for anomaly detection) and **tree-based methods** (for supervised learning).

 - **Multivariate regression confirms weak linear separability** Logistic regression achieves strong ranking performance (ROC-AUC 0.97), but low precision at default thresholds.
 → Fraud patterns exist, but they are subtle, imbalanced, and non-linear, motivating more advanced models.

 🔗 Full details in the EDA notebook: